davidbretons/K8s_helmchart/README.md

 6) Now lets initiate Terraform in this project by running the following command:\
 `terraform init`

-7) Now lets create the cluster using terraform:\
+7) Now lets create the cluster using terraform.
+For Windows you can execute below PowerShell script on this point instead of steps 7-11:\
 `terraform apply -var-file .\global-variables.tfvars -auto-approve`

     You can review the status of the cluster by using the following command:\